 The Heterogeneous Catalysis & Materials Chemistry Group researches at the interface of heterogeneous catalysis and materials chemistry.
 Targeted research areas include synthetic biofuels, carbon dioxide (CO2) conversion by photocatalytic and chemical methods, hydrogen generation and purification, and water purification by photocatalysis and adsorption.
 We have a strong focus on materials which include transition metals, oxides, oxynitrides, and transition metal dichalcogenides (TMDs).
 The research efforts have applications in green chemistry and sustainability.

-Click here for more information on our Hinkley projects on waste to energy:
+Click here for more information on our Hinkley projects on waste-to-energy (WTE):

 Recent News (more news)